 - Security: automatic fare collection systems operate under strict security protocols

-- Accessibility: every rider, no matter their preferences, can use public transit in the most convenient way (fares can be processed via mobile phones, paper tickets, smart cards, even bank cards)
+- Accessibility: every rider, no matter their preferences, can use public transit in the most convenient way (fares can be processed via mobile phones, paper tickets, smart cards, and even bank cards)

 - Data management: automated reports and aggregated data help transit professionals take better decisions regarding the optimization of routes and schedules

 An important feature of modern automatic fare collection systems is their scalability: it gives transit agencies the opportunity to scale without having to make large investments in new technologies.
 The pay-as-you-go model adds another layer of convenience as it helps agencies cut their reliance on large state or federal funding.
 Instead, they can transition to a more sustainable model to increase ridership by providing better service and improving the fare ratio.